Buddhist funerals in Australia: saffron-robed monks beside a coffin at a light-filled service

 Mahayana funerals typically last three to seven days and are often held at funeral parlours rather than in the family home.
 The atmosphere is formal and structured around continuous chanting.

-Monks or lay practitioners chant the Amitabha Sutra to invoke Amitabha Buddha and guide the deceased toward the Pure Land (a state of enlightenment beyond the cycle of rebirth).
+Monks or lay practitioners chant the Amitabha Sutra to invoke Amitabha Buddha and guide the deceased toward the Pure Land (Sukhavati, the buddha-field of Amitabha, understood as a realm where all conditions are ideal for attaining enlightenment).
 Vegetarian meals and joss sticks (incense) are offered throughout the mourning period.

-During the 49-day mourning period (seven weeks), Mahayana Buddhists believe the deceased's consciousness passes through the bardo (intermediate state), where karmic evaluation determines the nature of rebirth.
+During the 49-day period, East Asian Mahayana Buddhists believe the consciousness passes through an intermediate state (in Sanskrit antarabhava; in Chinese zhongyin), where karmic conditions shape rebirth.
+This belief is often associated with the Ksitigarbha (Earth Store) Sutra.
+The Tibetan term bardo belongs to the Vajrayana tradition.
 The family holds weekly rites on each seventh day, making offerings and chanting to generate merit for the departed.

 Tibetan Buddhist funeral rites